XingxinHE/Hex/pages/Riemann sums.md

 # 🎯Intent
-[[Limit]] of sums can be very hard to evaluate.
+[[limit]] of sums can be very hard to evaluate.
 Recognizing a limit of sums as the limit of a Riemann sum allows us to evaluate the limit as the [[definite integral]] .

 # 📝Definition
 - Let us summarize in precise terms the steps for evaluating the following using a Riemann Sum.